c0pperdragon/BreadBin/README.md

 on bread boards.
 My main problem with the approach were my bad experiences with bread boards as a whole, as they seemed to be too unreliable for anything more serious than arduino tinkering.
 As it turns out it is only a matter of using high-quality boards and cabling to get a reliably working build.
-The boards I now use (made by BusBoard) are quite expensive, but worth every penny and never gave me any trouble.
+The boards I now use (BB830 by BusBoard) are quite expensive, but worth every penny and never gave me any trouble.

 ## Which 7400 logic?